 However I was here to walk and after a quick visit to the tourist information centre headed for Fearby (2 miles away) to seek out the Druids Temple.
 The Druid’s Temple is a folly created by William Danby in 1820.

-The temple is set in a small wooded area, high above Pot Beck and was apparently built simply to keep the local population busy and occupied.
-This it undoubtedly did and the folly is still an intriguing place today.
-I reached the folly after a pull up the hillside, mainly through farmer fields but at one stage passing a strangle gateway surrounded by a small but very high wall.
-The views are very good on the tops but the walk gets a little straggly (not a word but somehow appropriate) as it passes through a small beck below Irton.
+The temple is set in a small wooded area, high above Pot Beck and was allegedly built simply to keep the local population busy and occupied.
+I am sure it did and the folly is still an intriguing place today.
+I reached the folly after climbing through fields but at one stage passing a strange gateway surrounded by a small but very high wall.
+The views improved as I climbed and is excellent all the way to the Temple.
+However the walk becomes more straggly (not a word but somehow appropriate) as it passes down to and alongside a small beck below Irton.

 St Paul’s Church at Healey is an extremely presentable church and well worth a visit.